airasia/terraform-google-vm_instance/README.md

 # Upgrade guide from v2.6.0 to v2.7.0

 First make sure you've planned & applied `v2.6.0`.
-Then, upon upgrading from `v2.6.0` to `v2.7.0`, you may (or may not) see a plan that destroys & creates an equal number of `*_iam_member` resources.
+Then, upon upgrading from `v2.6.0` to `v2.7.0`, you may (or may not) see a plan that destroys & creates `*_iam_member` resources.
 It is OK to apply these changes as it only changes the IAM permissions from project-wide accesses to resource-specific accesses.
 Note that, after you plan & apply these changes, you may (or may not) get a **"Provider produced inconsistent result after apply"** error.
 Just re-plan and re-apply and that would resolve the error.

 # Upgrade guide from v2.5.1 to v2.6.0